serverledge-faas/serverledge/README.md

 		"b": 3
 	}

-#### Asynchronous Invocation

-Functions can be also invoked asynchronously using the `--async` flag:

-	$ bin/serverledge-cli invoke -f func --async

-The server will reply with a `requestID`, which can be used by the client to poll for the execution result:

-	$ bin/serverledge-cli poll --request <requestID>

 #### Getting function standard output

 You may want to see the content printed by the function to its standard output/error.
 To do so, add the `--return_output` flag (`-o` for short):